 NCDD’s Engagement Streams Framework

 Did you ever wonder how Citizens Juries are different from Deliberative Polling?
 When should you use World Cafe, rather than Open Space?
 Or are Charrettes what’s called for?
-First developed in 2005, NCDD’s Engagement Streams Framework helps people navigate the range of dialogue and deliberation approaches available to them, and make design choices that best fit their circumstance and resources.
+First developed in 2005, NCDD’s Engagement Streams Framework (web version) helps people navigate the range of dialogue and deliberation approaches available to them, and make design choices that best fit their circumstance and resources.

 No method works in all situations, yet too often people become overly attached to the first D&D process they learn about — and end up with less-than-satisfying results.
 Although it was designed for beginners to these processes, the tool also helps more seasoned practitioners understand where their own experience resides on the continuum, and which methods they may want to learn more about depending on the needs of their communities or clients.